-Section 730: Marine Transportation in the SAMP Area
+Section 730.
+Marine Transportation in the Ocean SAMP Area

-- 1. Marine transportation in the SAMP area is characterized by a range of vessel types and activities.
-Commercial shipping involves the transport of goods such as petroleum products, coal, and cars through the SAMP area, while passenger ferries and cruise ships transport people between nearby coastal communities.
-Pilot boats, government enforcement and search-and-rescue vessels provide critical support to commercial vessel operations, and facilitate safe navigation, while naval vessels engage in training activities in SAMP area waters, or pass through the area when traveling between ports. - 2.
+- 1. Marine transportation in the Ocean SAMP area is characterized by a range of vessel types and activities.
+Commercial shipping involves the transport of goods such as petroleum products, coal, and cars through this area, while passenger ferries and cruise ships transport people between nearby coastal communities.
+Pilot boats and government enforcement and search and rescue vessels provide critical support to commercial vessel operations and facilitate safe navigation.
+Naval vessels engage in training activities in Ocean SAMP area waters, or pass through the area when traveling between ports. - 2.
 Recreational and fishing vessels also operate in this area and utilize the same navigational features.
-For an extensive discussion of fishing vessels and activity areas, see Chapter 5: Fisheries Resources and Uses.
-For an extensive discussion of recreational vessels and activity areas, see Chapter 6: Recreation and Tourism.
+For an extensive discussion of fishing vessels and activity areas, see Chapter 5, Commercial and Recreational Fisheries.
+For an extensive discussion of recreational vessels and activity areas, see Chapter 6, Recreation and Tourism.

-730.1 Shipping Activity
+730.1.
+Shipping Activity

-- 1. Commercial shipping within the SAMP area includes cargo vessels transiting to or from the Narragansett Bay ports of Providence; Davisville; and Fall River, MA.
-It also includes ships transiting the SAMP area between a variety of other ports including the Port of New York and New Jersey; the Port of Boston; and other ports located on the east coast or abroad.
-While data is available on the number of ships calling at Narragansett Bay ports, it is difficult to quantify the remaining shipping traffic traveling through the SAMP area because these data are typically collected only for specific ports or harbors. - 2.
-The U.S. Army Corps of Engineers (USACE) collects annual data on freight traffic (tonnage per year), the number of vessel transits, and drafts of vessels utilizing federally-maintained navigation channels.
-Given that the SAMP area's northern boundary coincides with the three entrances to Narragansett Bay, USACE data collected for Narragansett Bay provide one measure of commercial traffic through this area.
-The 2007 data for Narragansett Bay (see Table 1) illustrate that the majority of traffic entering the Bay is destined for the ports of Providence or Fall River, MA (U.S. Army Corps of Engineers, 2007).
-Of a total of 2,412 vessel transits to and from Narragansett Bay in 2007, 1,762 were headed to and from Providence; of these transits, 23% were foreign-flagged vessels.
-An additional 650 transits were to and from Fall River, MA, 16% of which were foreign-flagged vessels.
-This vessel transit total is conservative in that it does not include transits by car carriers to and from Davisville.
-Between 80 and 100 ships call on the Port of Davisville each year, resulting in 160 to 200 additional transits in and out of Narragansett Bay (Quonset Development Corporation 2009; see Section 740.2).
-See Section 740 for further discussion of the ports of Providence, Quonset/Davisville, and Fall River.
+- 1. Commercial shipping within the Ocean SAMP area includes cargo vessels transiting to or from the Narragansett Bay ports of Providence, Quonset/Davisville, and Fall River..
+It also includes ships transiting the Ocean SAMP area between a variety of other ports including the Port of New York and New Jersey, the Port of Boston, and other ports located on the east coast or abroad.
+While data is available on the number of ships calling at Narragansett Bay ports, it is difficult to quantify the remaining shipping traffic traveling through the Ocean SAMP area because these data are typically collected only for specific ports or harbors. - 2.
+The U.S. Army Corps of Engineers (USACE) collects annual data on freight traffic (tonnage per year), the number of vessel transits, and drafts of vessels utilizing federally maintained navigation channels.
+Given that the Ocean SAMP area's northern boundary coincides with the three entrances to Narragansett Bay, USACE data collected for Narragansett Bay provide one measure of commercial traffic through this area.
+The 2007 data for Narragansett Bay (see Table 7.1) illustrate that the majority of traffic entering the Bay is destined for the ports of Providence or Fall River (U.S. Army Corps of Engineers 2007).
+Of a total of 2,412 vessel transits to and from Narragansett Bay in 2007, 1,762 were headed to and from Providence; of these transits, 23 percent were foreign flagged vessels.
+An additional 650 transits were to and from Fall River, 16 percent of which were foreign flagged vessels.
+This vessel transit total is conservative in that it does not include transits by car carriers to and from the Port of Davisville at Quonset/Davisville.
+Between 80 and 100 ships call at

-2 The U.S. Army Corps of Engineers Waterborne Commerce statistics only records trips in waterways and channels maintained by the U.S. Army Corps of Engineers.
+3 The U.S. Army Corps of Engineers Waterborne Commerce statistics only records trips in waterways and channels maintained by the U.S. Army Corps of Engineers.
 Therefore, the data do not capture Narragansett Bay traffic proceeding to Davisville because this traffic does not pass any channels that are maintained by the U.S. Army Corps of Engineers.

-3 USACE data do not include traffic to and from Davisville because the navigation channel approaching Davisville is not a USACE-maintained federal channel.
+4 USACE data do not include traffic to and from Davisville because the navigation channel approaching Davisville is not a USACE maintained federal channel.